malcom-mo/dkic/README.md

 Then, Markdown files are edited, `git add`ed and committed as usual.
 Due to the hook script, the pages uploaded to Github will have been signed automatically.

-Deploying to Github Pages can be done with the Github Actions workflow in `jekyll/workflow.yml` -- which differs from the standard Actions workflow for Jekyll in only that it does not build the site.
+Deploying to Github Pages can be done with the [standard Github Actions workflow](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow) for deploying static HTML (see also `jekyll/workflow.yml`).

-Note that running `jekyll build` as part of the pre-commit script might take an annoyingly long time.
+Note that running `jekyll build` as part of the pre-commit script might take a while.

 #### Option B: letting the CI runner sign

-Alternatively, it would be straightforward to create a CI workflow to sign the generated HTML on the CI server instead of doing it locally.
+Alternatively, it would be straightforward to create a CI workflow to sign the generated HTML on a remote CI server instead of doing it locally.
 However, then the key needs to be there, too -- eg, as a [secret](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/use-secrets) when using Github Actions.
-(If the site is hosted *by Github*, ie, if the threat model is that Github would MITM you, then doing this with Github Actions would not make sense.)
+(Though if the site is hosted *by Github*, ie, if the threat model is that Github would MITM you, then doing this with Github Actions would not make so much sense.)